 Revive.
 Restore.
 Reclaim.
 Supporting Black Breastfeeding Week

 Many new moms look forward to the bonding experience of breastfeeding a new baby.
-But in the U.S., there’s a mismatch between global recommendations surrounding breastfeeding (six months of exclusive nursing, says The World Health Organization) and making those recommendations a reality (read: a lack of government-backed parental leave and postpartum support and a workforce that all-too-often penalizes new mothers makes it hard for even the well-intended to stick with breastfeeding).
+But in the U.S., there’s a mismatch between global recommendations surrounding breastfeeding (six months of exclusive nursing, says The World Health Organization) and making those recommendations a reality.
+A lack of government-backed parental leave and postpartum support, combined with a workforce that all-too-often penalizes new mothers, makes it hard for even the most well-intended mom to stick with breastfeeding.

-The barriers that Black women face when it comes to nursing are many—starting with statistics that suggest Black women are two to three times more likely to die from pregnancy or birth complications than white women and that their infants face higher infant mortality rates.
+The barriers Black women face when it comes to nursing are many—starting with statistics that suggest Black women are two to three times more likely to die from pregnancy or birth complications than white women and that their babies have higher mortality rates.

 “There is disparity in breastfeeding leadership as well as breastfeeding advocacy,” adds Ruth Gordon-Martin, a postpartum doula and founder of CODDLE, a postpartum self-care company.
 “It is white female led.
 Looking at this from the outside in, it creates a misconception that only white women breastfeed.”
 And if Black moms only see white moms breastfeeding?
-There are no role models that they can relate to, Gordon-Martin says.
+Gordon-Martin goes on to say, there are no role models that they can relate to.